Thailand’s first gold in Rio Paralympic Games and our congratulations to the veteran wheelchair racer Prawat Wahoram. (pictured below).

 Prawat Wahoram the 35-year-old from Sa Kaew, made Thailand proud winning the men’s wheelchair racing 5,000m gold at the 2008 Paralympic Games in Beijing, China.

 To date, Prawat has captured six gold medals at the Paralympic Games.

 We are delighted to be sharing this good news story, well done Khun Prawat.

-Read more about Prawat success at China, Sydney, London, and now the Rio Paralympic Games here.
+Read more about Prawat success in China, Sydney, London, and now the Rio Paralympic Games here.

 Please follow Phuket Island radio either online, on-air in Phuket with 91.5 & 102.5FM, or via mobile apps or through our social media outlets, Facebook, Twitter, Pinterest, Google+, and much more.

-Please catch all our sports updates each weekday with Libby D in the mornings and Stevie Kay driving you home with Sunset Sounds. and don’t forget to tune into the BBC Sportshour Show at 4 pm on Saturdays.
+Please catch all our sports updates each weekday with Ryk in the mornings and The Afternoon Show and driving you home with Sunset Sounds. and don’t forget to tune into the BBC Sportshour Show at 4 pm on Saturdays.